Yard Dogs Road Show: History

 The Yard Dogs began in 1998 as a three-piece traveling jug band formed by Yard Dogs founder Eddy Joe Cotton.
 The jug band started out playing in the road houses and dance halls of the west coast.
 During this time, band members took part in modern-day acid tests with the likes of Ken Kesey and the Merry Pranksters.
 For the next year, the band toured up and down the West Coast in a 1967 Ford Galaxy 500.
 It was on a cold night in 1999 that the band stopped to roll out their sleeping bags off Interstate 5 at a place called Dog Creek Road that the band found its new name and new calling.
 Thus the Yard Dogs Road Show was born.

 One by one, the band attracted its colorful cast of performers.
 The band now sports such members as Tobias the Mystic Man (sword-swallower and magician), Guitar Boy (a spandex-sporting "guitar hero"), Hellvis (a musclebound fire-eater), and the Black and Blue Burlesque dancing girls.
 Founder Eddy Joe Cotton has also performed with They Might Be Giants and has been featured on NPR, West Coast Live, and To the Best of Our Knowledge.
 He is also the author of Hobo – A Young Man’s Thoughts On Trains And Tramping In America, which made it to the Denver Post best-seller list.

 The Yard Dogs Road Show has performed at venues such as the Knitting Factory in Hollywood and NYC, the Wakarusa Festival in Lawrence, Kansas, the Bluebird Theater in Denver, Colorado and the Orpheum Theater in Flagstaff, Arizona.
-They have collaborated with Teatro ZinZanni, Red Bull, Lucas Films, and New Belgium Brewery, and they participate in annual Native American cultural exchange festivals with the Quechan and Mohave tribes.
+They have collaborated with Teatro ZinZanni, Red Bull, Lucasfilm, and New Belgium Brewery, and they participate in annual Native American cultural exchange festivals with the Quechan and Mohave tribes.
 Members have also collaborated with The Hall and Christ World of Wonders.